huggingface/community-events/whisper-fine-tuning-event/README.md

 1. Click the link: https://cloud.lambdalabs.com/instances
 2. You'll be asked to sign in to your Lambda Labs account (if you haven't done so already).
 3. Once on the GPU instance page, click the purple button "Launch instance" in the top right.
+4. Verify a payment method if you haven't done so already.
+IMPORTANT: if you have followed the instructions in the previous section, you will have received $110 in GPU credits.
+Exceeding 100 hours of 1x A100 usage may incur charges on your credit card.
-4. Launching an instance:
+5. Launching an instance:
    1. In "Instance type", select the instance type "1x A100 (40 GB SXM4)"
    2. In "Select region", select the region with availability closest to you.
    3. In "Select filesystem", select "Don't attach a filesystem".
-5. You will be asked to provide your public SSH key.
+6. You will be asked to provide your public SSH key.
 This will allow you to SSH into the GPU device from your local machine.
    1. If you’ve not already created an SSH key pair, you can do so with the following command from your local device:
       ```bash
       ssh-keygen